Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

-1. Admissions are organized one or more times a year as decided by the training institution when it meets the conditions to ensure the quality of implementing the master\'s training program according to current regulations.
+1. Admissions are organized one or more times a year as decided by the training institution when it meets the conditions to ensure the quality of implementing the master's training program according to current regulations.
 2. The admission method decided by the training institution includes entrance exam, selection or a combination of entrance exam and